Allergies and Intolerances

 One of the most common type of referrals to Private Practice Dietitians is for Irritable Bowel Syndrome (IBS).
 Can diet help? and what are Dietitians advising patients these days?

-Following general healthy eating advice and alterations in the fibre content of the diet, the two other main approaches utilised by Dietitians in Australia are:
+Ensuring patients/clients are well nourished and alterations in the fibre content of the diet are two of the firstline approaches utilised by Dietitians in Australia are.

 - The Elimination Diet (developed by Royal Prince Alfred Hospital/RPAH) and